-- identify and research a nursing issue relevant to their pediatric, maternity or mental health practicum experiences. - relate the nursing issue to a concept introduced in Level 3 (critical social theory, family, epidemiology, self-esteem) growth and development or culture/diversity.
-Research the concept. - apply research about the nursing issue and the concept to a real life situation. - describe how the knowledge gained about the issue, concept, and application could influence nursing practice.
+- identify a nursing issue relevant to their pediatric, maternity, or mental health practicum experiences.
+Review the academic literature relevant to the issue. - relate the nursing issue to a concept introduced in Level 3 (critical social theory, family, epidemiology, self-esteem) growth and development or ethnicity.
+Research the concept.
+Review the academic literature relevant to the concept.
+Choose two perspectives. - apply research about the nursing issue and the concept to a real life situation by interviewing someone with personal experience of the issue. - describe how the knowledge gained about the issue, concept, and application could influence nursing practice.